metio/terraform-provider-k8s/docs/data-sources/flux_framework_org_mini_cluster_v1alpha2_manifest.md

 - `init` (String) init command is run before anything
 - `post` (String) post command is run in the entrypoint when the broker exits / finishes
 - `pre` (String) pre command is run after global PreCommand, after asFlux is set (can override)
-- `prefix` (String) Prefix to flux start / submit / brokerTypically used for a wrapper command to mount, etc.
+- `prefix` (String) Prefix to flux start / submit / broker Typically used for a wrapper command to mount, etc.
 - `script` (String) Custom script for submit (e.g., multiple lines)
 - `service_pre` (String) A command only for service start.sh tor run
 - `worker_pre` (String) A command only for workers to run